 “Here’s your stupid baseball bat, he yelled as he hit the pole with the bat.

 The bat made a loud metal “ping” sound as it struck the pole.

 Now since it was an aluminum bat, hitting it against another metal would put a dent in it.
 Which it did.
 He just walked over to me and gave me my bat.

 “Here’s your bat,” he said, as if nothing just happened.

 I looked at my bat, it had a huge concave dent in it, my bat was ruined.

 “Why did you put a dent in it?”
 I said to him, in a very perplexed manner.

 “I don’t know, “he said, then turned around and ran off, probably back home.

 I took my bat back home and told my parents what had happened, but they didn’t want to go over there and get into it with their parents.
 My parents are from the “hippie generation” But aside from that there is something I didn’t understand back then but I do now.
-Even though what Chet did was horrendous and is something about 99.9 percent of that school would never do, it was one of those freak things.
-For whatever reason Chet did that, it must have been a bigger reason, something at home.
-My parents didn’t want to go over to his house and have to explain to their son what he had just done to their son’s baseball bat.
+Even though what he did was horrendous and is something about 99.9 percent of that school would never do, it was one of those freak things.
+For whatever reason he did that, it must have been a bigger reason, something at home.
+My parents didn’t want to go over to his house and have to explain to his parents what he had just done to their son’s baseball bat.
 They didn’t want to open a can of worms.
 And it was after all just a baseball bat that can be replaced, so we just let it go.
 Looking back on it I think that was the right decision.
 Why sweat the small stuff?